ecj2/kaku/README.md

 ## Kaku
 Kaku is a lightweight content management system written in PHP.
-It was designed to facilitate managing blogs and to run well on older hardware, such as the Raspberry Pi.
+It was designed to facilitate managing blogs and to run well on limited hardware, such as the Raspberry Pi.

 ## Installation
 Clone Kaku onto your Web server, configure your database settings in `core/includes/config.php`, and then view the index of your blog in a Web browser.
 That is all there is to it.